 Since 1990, the preservation program has evolved from experimental and fledgling actions to enduring programs in both traditional and digital production.
 Programs have developed to deter the deterioration of acidic paper, brittle and at-risk materials are routinely reformatted, digital technologies are utilized to protect and enhance access to rare and discrete collections, traditional and innovative techniques are used to stabilize collection and collection emergency response and salvaging plans are in place.
 In 1998 the preservation unit was designated a Libraries’ department.
 By 2000/2001 offices and work spaces for preservation and digital production services were designed and constructed on the fourth-floor of Central Pattee Library (aka the Tower) which was funded by the generous support from the Libraries’ administration and private donations.
 In 2005 the Libraries’ first conservator was hired (part-time) and conservation labs were installed at the Cato Park II annex facility.
 The conservation lab space – a dry room and a wet room occupy over 1,000 square feet for treatment and assessment work.
 By July 2006 the department name was changed from Preservation to Digitization and Preservation in recognition of the technological changes affecting libraries and the need to digitize collections for enhanced access and preservation.

-The department’s five service units are the Bindery, Collections Care, Digital Conversion, Conservation and the Receiving Room.
-The supervisors of each service unit, the head of the department, and the budget assistant form the Digitization and Preservation management team.
+The department’s five service units are Preservation Services (Bindery), Digital Preservation Production, Digital Asset Management, Conservation and the Receiving Room.
 Collectively the team oversees and unifies the department’s operations.
 See organizational chart in PDF or html format.